Candaba: Infrastructure

 Candaba-San Miguel road is known for being flooded when a typhoon hits Candaba.
 The drainage system or rip-rap, which is a part of Mayor Jerry Pelayo's road cementing project, was built on both sides of every cemented roads made so the rainwater from other parts of Pampanga will just flow on it and not on the road.

 Transportation

 Public transport is mainly done by means of jeepneys and tricycles.
 Jeepneys have their routes as an itinerary route for various places.
 Candaba-San Miguel road or pinak was fully cemented by 2014.

 Telecommunication facilities

-Candabas telecommunication facilities and telephone services are provided by the Philippine Long Distance Telephone Company (PLDT), PSE.DGTL, Datelcom, Evangelista Telephone Company and the Pampanga Telecom Company.
+Candabas telecommunication facilities and telephone services are provided by the Philippine Long Distance Telephone Company (PLDT), Datelcom, Evangelista Telephone Company, and the Pampanga Telecom Company.